Doctoral Internship Training Program

 Our Center

 The interdisciplinary staff at CAPS provides interns the opportunity to work with mental health and wellness professionals from a wide array of theoretical backgrounds and professional interests.
 We work closely with our colleagues at the Student Wellness Center to provide prevention services across campus and we work closely with our colleagues at University Health Services to refer for medical and medication referrals.
 CAPS also uses a stepped care model of treatment that presents clients with a variety of therapeutic support options to meet the level of their needs.
-This model includes, but is not limited to, access to biofeedback and meditation resources, access to online self-help resources, participation in workshops, group therapy, and short-term individual therapy.
+This model includes, but is not limited to, access to meditation resources, access to online self-help resources, participation in case management, workshops, group therapy, and short-term individual therapy.
 We offer interns opportunities to participate in all of these levels of treatment.
 In addition to providing therapeutic interventions, CAPS is highly involved in professional activities and programs in the university community via outreach and liaison relationships.

 Doctoral interns have their own offices where they conduct individual therapy sessions.
 Their offices are complete with a computer, telephone, bookshelf, desk chair, and two counseling chairs.
 The interns are encouraged to personalize their offices with items of their choice.
-Each office is equipped with a computer-mounted camera to record counseling sessions.
-Recordings are saved to an encrypted file within our network, accessible only to interns, their supervisors, the training director, the associate director and executive director of UC CAPS.
+Each office is equipped with a computermounted camera to record counseling sessions.
+Recordings are saved to an encrypted file within our network, accessible only to interns, their supervisors, the training director, the associate director, and executive director of UC CAPS.
 Interns are also provided with a unique user ID for the University of Cincinnati system, which requires that they create a password.
 Interns are not to give this password out to anyone else, and it is their responsibility to keep it confidential.

 Interns have two office mailboxes, one for regular correspondence and one for confidential information.
 The UC CAPS mailroom also has a printer and a fax machine available for interns to use.
 UC CAPS also has a refrigerator in file room off of the mailroom, and interns have access to both that refrigerator as well as the refrigerator and microwave in the central break room.
 The UC CAPS file room has one large storage room for basic office supplies; the interns have access to these materials.
 If interns need supplies that are not in inventory, they can place a special order request with the Program Manager.